wyhuai/SkillMimic/README.md

 If you can see the pop-up interface, it means the installation is successful.

+However, if you encounter the message `ImportError: libpython3.*m.so.1.0: cannot open shared object ...`, don't worry.
+This is a common issue and can be easily resolved.

 ## Pre-Trained Models
 Pre-trained models are available at `skillmimic/data/models/`